onehashai/onehash-connect/api_docs/writing-bots.md

 The interface for doing this is `bot_handler.storage`.

-The data is stored in the Zulip Server's database.
+The data is stored in the Connect Server's database.
 Each bot user has an independent storage quota available to it.

 #### Performance considerations